amzn/computer-vision-basics-in-microsoft-excel/README.md

 No prior background in Computer Vision should be needed to follow the material.
 It is assumed that the audience knows Microsoft Excel basics and can read its documentation, or search online for interpreting the formulas used.
 [Exceljet](https://exceljet.net/) is a great resource for the latter.

 Some mathematical understanding would be needed:  Those who won't know what weighted average is won't be able to follow much.
 Understanding of partial derivatives would be helpful but not required.
-Most complex mathematical concept used is Eigen values, but again the readers should be able to follow even if they do not know or remember the same.
+Most complex mathematical concept used is [eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), but again the readers should be able to follow even if they do not know or remember the same.

 ## Downloads

 The Excel files, available below for downloading, are self-explanatory with notes inserted within.
+Please follow the sheets step-by-step.

 ![Screenshot of an Excel file](img/Hough-Transform-50p.jpg)

 The work was done using Excel 2016 on Windows; it should however open in other versions of Excel.

-Please honor the license terms included at the end of this page.

 ### Instructions

 Before opening the Excel file(s), change Excel Formula Calculation to "Manual" since some calculations (Hough Transform specifically) are time-consuming (say an hour).
 Then trigger recalculation manually as per need.
-(All screenshots shown below are for Excel 2016 on Windows.)

 ![Excel Formulas, Change to Manual](img/Excel-Formulas-Change-to-Manual.jpg)